 Atlas Luxco S.à r.l. publishes a supplement to the offer document pursuant to the Swedish Offer regarding its public offers to the shareholders of Millicom International Cellular S.A.

-August 2, 2024, Luxembourg // On July 1, 2024, Atlas Luxco S.à r.l.1 (“Atlas” or the “Purchaser”), a subsidiary of Atlas Investissement S.A.S.1, announced separate but concurrent public offers in Sweden (the “Swedish Offer”) and the United States (the “US Offer”, and together with the Swedish Offer, the “Offers”) to the shareholders in Millicom International Cellular S.A.2 (“Millicom” or the “Company”) to tender all of their common shares, with nominal value USD 1.50 per share (each, a “Common Share,” and collectively, the “Common Shares”), including Swedish Depositary Receipts representing Common Shares (each Swedish Depositary Receipt represents one Common Share) (each, an “SDR” and collectively, the “SDRs,” and together with the Common Shares, the “Shares”) in Millicom3 to Atlas.
+On July 1, 2024, Atlas Luxco S.à r.l.1 (“Atlas” or the “Purchaser”), a subsidiary of Atlas Investissement S.A.S.1, announced separate but concurrent public offers in Sweden (the “Swedish Offer”) and the United States (the “US Offer”, and together with the Swedish Offer, the “Offers”) to the shareholders in Millicom International Cellular S.A.2 (“Millicom” or the “Company”) to tender all of their common shares, with nominal value USD 1.50 per share (each, a “Common Share,” and collectively, the “Common Shares”), including Swedish Depositary Receipts representing Common Shares (each Swedish Depositary Receipt represents one Common Share) (each, an “SDR” and collectively, the “SDRs,” and together with the Common Shares, the “Shares”) in Millicom3 to Atlas.
 Holders of Common Shares and SDRs will collectively be referred to herein as “Shareholders.”
-An offer document regarding the Offers was made public on July 1, 2024 (the “Offer to Purchase”)4 and a supplement to the Offer to Purchase in connection with the Swedish Offer was made public on July 23, 2024.
+An offer document regarding the Offers was made public on July 1, 2024 (the “Offer to Purchase”)4 and a supplement to the Offer to Purchase in connection with the Swedish Offer was made public on July 23 and on August 2, 2024, respectively.

-On July 31, 2024, Millicom issued a press release regarding Millicom’s potential acquisitions in Colombia and on August 1, 2024, Millicom issued a press release announcing that Millicom has entered into an agreement with Liberty Latin America Ltd. to combine operations in Costa Rica.
-On August 2, 2024, Millicom published its earnings release and interim report for the period January 1, 2024 – June 30, 2024.

 The Supplement, exclusively in connection with the Swedish Offer, shall at all times be read together with, and as an integrated part of, the Offer to Purchase which was approved and published on July 1, 2024.